haile12michael12/JobPortalET/README.md

 <div align="center">
-  <h1>ðŸŽ¯ Geezap-Job Aggregator</h1>
+  <h1>JobPortalET </h1>
   <p>A comprehensive job aggregation platform that brings opportunities from multiple sources into one place.</p>
 </div>

-## ðŸ“Œ Project Overview
+## Project Overview

-Geezap-Job Aggregator is a Laravel-based application that simplifies the job search process by aggregating job listings from various platforms including:
+JobPortalET  is a Laravel-based application that simplifies the job search process by aggregating job listings from various platforms including:
 - LinkedIn
 - Upwork
 - Indeed